Arla Foods UK

-Company profile
+History

-The company was created by the merger in 1980 of the British dairy group Express Dairies and the British subsidiary of Arla Foods, a Swedish Danish dairy production co operative, jointly owned by Swedish and Danish farmers.
+The company was created by the merger in 1980 of the British dairy group Express Dairies and the British subsidiary of Arla Foods, a Swedish-Danish dairy production co operative, jointly owned by Swedish and Danish farmers.
 The parent company, Arla Foods Amba, initially held a 51% stake, but acquired the rest of the company's shares in April 2007.

-In Britain, Arla supplies milk to retailers and produces many household brands, such as Lurpak, Anchor Butter, Cravendale, Lactofree and Castello.
+In Britain, Arla supplies milk to retailers, such as Asda's own brand farmer's milk, and owns many household brands including Lurpak, Anchor Butter, Cravendale, Lactofree and Castello.

-Name

-The company name Arla is an archaic Swedish term for "early (in the morning)".
-Arla was originally chosen as the name of the Swedish company as Stora arla gård, "Great Arla Farm" in County Västmanland, Sweden, was one of the early founding members of today's cooperative.

-History of parent

-Arla Foods was formed as the result of the merger in 2000 of Swedish dairy cooperative Arla, and the Danish dairy company MD Foods in April 2000.
-Swedish Arla derived from an early dairy producing cooperative, originally called Mjölkcentralen (MC) founded in 1926 in Stockholm.
-Danish MD Foods was the result of the merger in May 1999, of Kløver Mælk and MD Foods.
-MD originally stood for Mejeriselskabet Danmark.
-The merged company is headquartered in Aarhus, Denmark.
-It’s UK farmers were formally part of the co-operative MilkLink till members voted to join Arla in 2012.

-Arla Foods is today owned by approximately 8,956 milk producers (2021) in Denmark, Sweden, Luxembourg, Germany, Belgium, Netherlands and the UK.